 Abduction and related offences

 Acts intended to unlawfully deprive another person of their freedom of movement against that person's will or against the will of any parent, guardian or other person having lawful custody or care of that person.
-This offence category is a Division of ASOC which includes the following Subdivisions: Abduction and kidnapping (051), and Deprivation of liberty/false imprisonment (052).
+This is a Division of ASOC which includes the following Subdivisions: abduction and kidnapping (051) and deprivation of liberty/false imprisonment (052).

 An outcome of criminal proceedings in which a court declares a not guilty verdict as a charge laid against a defendant has not been proven.
-This also includes a finding of not guilty on the grounds of insanity/unsoundness of mind at the time the defendant committed the offence.
+This also includes a finding of not guilty by reason of mental illness or condition at the time the defendant committed the offence.
+This is a method of finalisation.

 Acts intended to cause injury